ropensci-archive/opendata/opendata.md

 -   *Poland*:
     -   [saos](https://github.com/bartekch/saos) (not on CRAN) is an interface to the API for SAOS, a repository of judgments from Polish common courts (district, regional and appellate) and the Supreme Court of Poland.
     -   <pkg>sejmRP</pkg> ([GitHub](http://github.com/mi2-warsaw/sejmRP/)) provides data on deputies and voting in [the Polish Diet](http://www.sejm.gov.pl/).
+*   *Russia*: <pkg>sophisthse</pkg> provides economic indicators from [the Archive of Economic and Social Data](http://sophist.hse.ru)
 -   *United States of America*:
     -   U.S. Census Bureau: <pkg>acs</pkg> can download, manipulate, and present data from the US Census American Community Survey. <pkg>censusr</pkg> connects to both ACS and SF1 datasets. <pkg>idbr</pkg> ([GitHub](https://github.com/walkerke/idbr)) provides an interface to the U.S. Census Bureau international data base API. <pkg>blsAPI</pkg> ([GitHub](https://github.com/mikeasilva/blsAPI)) can get data from the U.S. Bureau of Labor Statistics API.
 Users provide parameters as specified in <http://www.bls.gov/developers/api_signature.htm> and the function returns a JSON string.
+See also <pkg>blscrapeR</pkg> which also provides functions to analyze and visualize BLS data.
     -   Education: [LearnDC](https://github.com/benjaminrobinson/LearnDC) provides access to [LearnDC's](http://www.learndc.org/) data on Washington DC charter schools.
     -   Energy Department: <pkg>EIAdata</pkg>: U.S. [Energy Information Administration (EIA)](http://www.eia.gov/) API client.
 See also [eia](https://github.com/krose/eia) (not on CRAN). <pkg>energyr</pkg>: Federal Energy Regulatory Commission data including electric company financials, natural gas company financials, hydropower plant data, liquified natural gas plant data, oil company financials, natural gas company financials, and natural gas storage field data.
     -   Elections: <pkg>elexr</pkg> is an R interface to the Python [elex](https://github.com/newsdev/elex/) library, which provides access to Associated Press election results. [openelections](https://github.com/GShotwell/openelections) (not on CRAN) connects to the openelections API. <pkg>pollstR</pkg> ([GitHub](https://github.com/rOpenGov/pollstR)): An R client for the Huffpost Pollster API. <pkg>pvsR</pkg>: An R package to interact with the Project Vote Smart API for scientific research. <pkg>ropensecretsapi</pkg>: An R package for the OpenSecrets.org web services API.